gtathelegend/access-management-portal/README.md

 ## UI/UX Design Philosophy

-This project intentionally follows an Apple-inspired enterprise aesthetic with a Linear/Vercel dashboard structure.
+This project intentionally follows an Apple-inspired enterprise aesthetic with a Linear-style dashboard structure.

 ### Design Principles